IMParesqui/runpod-worker-comfy-jsonerSnap/README.md

 # 6)
 Creating the image:

-run a cmd with a variation of this command line:
+run a cmd (on the project root) with a variation of this command line:

 docker build -t user/image_name:tag --platform linux/amd64 .